Monopond/fax-api/README.md

 ##PreviewFaxDocument
 ###Description
+WARNING: This feature is available in API version 2.1.

 This function provides you with a method to generate a preview of a saved document at different resolutions with various dithering settings.
 It returns a tiff data in base64 along with a page count.

 ###Request